dsouzarc/iMessageAnalyzer/README.md

 ####Features in implementation:
 - Statistics on actual messaging habits
-    + Length of each person's messages over the course of a day
     + Average reply time over the course of a day
 - Autoreply based on replies to certain messages --> Machine Learning